SidneyBuckner/samples/README.md

   }
 };
 ```
-##### a method inside of an object literal with key value pairs automatically assumes that the pairs is what will be put into the parameters
+##### A method inside of an object literal with key value pairs automatically assumes that the pairs is what will be put into the parameters

 - Getters and Setters
   - [getter - JavaScript \| MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get)